Redesigning Vancouver’s carbon reporting system resulted in cutting support cost by 65%

 “This is really challenging.”

-Break down long forms into multi-step flows and group related fields to avoid overwhelming users.
+IBreak down long forms into multi-step flows and group related fields to avoid overwhelming users.

 Solutions: